 How many times have we started on a run, only to realize in the first minute “my neck is cold.”
 This is a common complaint of runners, cyclists, and skiers alike.
 An uncomfortable neck not only makes you feel colder, but it can also allow wind to sneak in under your cycling or running jacket.

 A balaclava, as noted above, works great, otherwise a neck gaiter is the answer.
 We see some runners with scarves, which we are not fans of.
 They tend to be loose and bulky, and not made of moisture-wicking material — but to each his (or her) own.
+The fact is, a good neck gaiter will become something you use way more than you might realize.
+We use ours for runs, bike rides, skiing, and even hikes and other outdoor activities when it is cold enough to be uncomfortable.

 - The Under Armour ColdGear Reactor Neck Gaiter is in the style we like.
 It is long enough to be highly versatile, but soft enough so it can either be scrunched all around the neck or pulled up to cover your chin and mouth.
 It does a good job of keeping moisture from your mouth or sweat wicked away.